OpenBookStore/openbookstore/README.md

 To run the web application:

-- run it from the binary.
-Either download it from GitLab either build it (`make build`), then run it (the binary is created in a `bin/` directory alongside foreign libraries):
+- run it **from the binary**.
+Either download it from GitLab as seen above either build it (`make build`), then run it (the binary is created in a `bin/` directory):

 ```
 ./bin/bookshops -w [--port 4242] [--verbose]
 ```

+To create a user with admin rights, run:

+    /bookshops --manage createsuperuser

+and follow the prompt.

-- run it from sources:
+- run it **from sources**:

 ```
 make run